 Nettle

-The nettle (Urtica dioica, Urtica urens) deserves a place of honour among herbs.
-With around 70 species found across the globe (everywhere except Antarctica) it is hardy, undemanding, and highly effective.
-It often thrives close to human habitation, and many butterfly species depend on it for survival.
-Known since ancient times, it was once believed to ward off evil spells.
+Nettle (Urtica dioica, Urtica urens) deserves a place of honour among herbs.
+With around 70 species found across the globe (everywhere except Antarctica) it is hardy, undemanding and remarkably effective.
+It thrives in close proximity to humans, and numerous butterfly species depend on it for survival.
+Already known in antiquity, nettle was believed to ward off evil.

 Rose Petals

-Cranesbill (Geranium spp.) is a wild-growing plant from the Geraniaceae family and is native to many regions of Europe.
-One of the best-known species is herb robert (Geranium robertianum), noted for its aromatic scent and delicate pink blossoms.
-Its deeply lobed leaves and the beak-like fruits, which give the plant its name, make cranesbill easy to identify.
-It prefers semi-shaded to shaded locations such as woodland edges, hedgerows, and damp meadows.
+Cranesbill (Geranium spp.) is a wild plant from the geranium family and is native to many regions of Europe.
+Herb Robert (Geranium robertianum) is particularly well known for its aromatic scent and delicate pink flowers.
+The characteristically deeply lobed leaves and the beak-like fruiting bodies, which give the plant its name, make cranesbill easy to identify.
+It prefers to grow in semi-shaded to shaded locations such as forest edges, hedges and damp meadows.

 Fenugreek